EXL/2048/2048-Carbon/2048-MCW/ReadMe.md

 ## Building using Metrowerks CodeWarrior IDE

-1. Attach "TODO" floppy disk image on "Volumes" tab in the Basilisk II emulator and start Mac OS 8.1 with it.
+1. Attach "[2048-MAC.dsk](../DiskImages/)" floppy disk image on "Volumes" tab in the Basilisk II emulator and start Mac OS 8.1 with it.
 2. Copy "2048-MCW" folder from floppy disk to the storage drive.
 3. Open "2048-MCW:2048-MCW.μ" project file with Metrowerks CodeWarrior IDE.
 4. Set "FAT MacOS Toolbox" instead of "68K Debug MacOS Toolbox" target.